VPDPersonal/UnityFastTools/README.md

 ### Restrictions
 **GetComponentAttribute** does not support:
 * Properties
-* Collections.
-Only array supported
+* Collections other than arrays

-## Road Map
+## Roadmap
-* New analyzers to avoid errors.
+* New analyzers to avoid errors
-* Config for setting names, methods and properties.
+* Configuration for setting names, methods, and properties
+* Add sender to UnityHandler to allow the object to pass itself as a parameter
+* Add adapters for any entity with UnityEvent

+## For consideration:
+* Attributes for rendering Inspector and EditorWindow
+* Adapter for Odin Inspector, Tri Inspector and others for smooth switching between them
+* Serialization.
+Dictionary, tuple